TomacGG/Jenkins/README.md

 # Jenkins
-This is a REPO for the exercise Jenkins
+This is a repository for the exercise Jenkins!

-Tim & tom